Filter Options

 Will I see the Big Five?

-“You’ll be able to see a lot of different animals on a 2-week safari in Kenya, including most, if not all, of the Big Five (lion, elephant, buffalo, rhino and leopard).
+“You’ll be able to see a lot of different animals on a 2-week safari in Kenya, including most, if not all, of the Big Five.
 Lion, elephant and buffalo are quite easy to see in Kenya.
 You’ll find them in most parks and reserves.
 Leopard is present throughout the country, even outside of protected areas, but these secretive cats are often difficult to spot.
 You sometimes find them lazing in a tree in the middle of the day, but your best chance to encounter one is at dawn or dusk when they are most active.
 Not all Kenyan parks are home to rhino, Africa’s second-bulkiest mammal.
-You’ll see plenty, though, if you head to Laikipia or Lake Nakuru NP.
+You should see plenty, though, if you head to Laikipia, Nairobi National Park or Lake Nakuru NP.
 While chasing the Big Five is fun, encountering a variety of animals is what counts.
 Seeing giraffes fighting, a cheetah with cubs, or a pride of lions stalking a zebra is what it is all about.
 The quality of your safari won’t depend on whether you’ve seen the Big Five or not.”

 5